dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 As an admin, ⚙ > `Data Sources` > Select the desired Managed Data Sources and click `Manage` > `Edit permissions` > Explore and either select or deselect the data you want to synchronize with Dust.

-### How to add data that are not supported as a Managed Data Source by Dust or Static Data Source
+### How to add data that are not supported as a Managed Data Source by Dust

 As a user, you can add your data to a managed data source like Notion or Google Drive.
-Dust will then automatically sync it through @Dust, @notion, or @googledrive.
+Dust will then automatically sync it through @dust, @notion, or @googledrive.

 As an Admin or Builder go to ⚙️ > `Data Sources` > Static Data Sources > select the button `Add a new Data Source` > give your data source a name and optionally a description.
-If you want to add this data source to @Dust by default select `Automatically select this Data Source for assistant queries` > then validate `create` .
+If you want to add this data source to @dust by default select `Automatically select this Data Source for assistant queries` > then validate `create` .

 ### **Does Dust use user and company data to train its models?**